JakubNer/az-reverse-proxy-options/README.md

 In this write-up we do consider custom JWT termination as well as a custom request body transformation &mdash; both of which require coding.
 We explore where this code is hooked-in, in relation to Azure offerings.

+The reader should have a working familiarity with Azure and finding Azure documentation.

 It's expected that the reader is familiar with Node.js and Express.js middleware.
 The write-up intermingles JavaScript code examples for middleware transformations where needed.
 These transformations are abstracted by HTTP calls &mdash; I serve these with Azure Functions, but that's just for simplicity and ease.